-Every day at 9:00 AM Eastern U.S. Time (14:00 GMT) I post a single Skeptic History fact on Twitter that happened on that day.
+Every day at 9:00 AM Eastern U.S. Time (14:00 UTC, or 13:00 during daylight savings) I post a single Skeptic History fact on Twitter that happened on that day.
 It usually contains a link that you can click for more information, and looks roughly like this:

 I also cross-post the exact same posts from Twitter at the same time on Facebook as well.
 You get the preview of the link, here’s an example:

 The James Randi Educational Foundation (JREF) offers a free Today in Skeptic History app that runs on iPhone, iPad and iPod Touch.
 You can download it from the iTunes store.
 The historical information within comes from my database.
 It can pop up a daily alert that tells you the skeptic history events for that day, and you can also browse the entire database by date.
 You’ll see information in here that never shows up in the daily social media, and most posts have a link to read more infromation.
 You can read more about the “SkepDayApp” here.

 JREF Blog (occasional)

 As a Research Fellow for James Randi Educational Foundation (JREF), I also occasionally post a short essay at the JREF’s blog that is explores some aspect of skeptic history at greater length.
 These are often based on a past segment I did for Skepticality (see below), but I usually edit and update them a bit from the original podcast version, sometimes significantly.
 Sometimes it is a list or compilation of information, such as anniversaries for that month or obituaries for the year.